blueDev2/GMLua/README.md

 A test.zip file is provided in this project.
 If you would like to see a demo of this in action, place the test.zip file in the appropriate location depending on device and unzip it.
 Refer to [this](https://manual.yoyogames.com/Additional_Information/The_File_System.htm) part of the manual.

 Run the project and you should see 2 red circles with grey centers that follow the mouse at differing speeds.
-Please then check on the "Lua_test_object" to show an example on how to make the GML and Lua interact seamlessly.
+Please then check on the "Lua_test_object" to see an example on how to make the GML and Lua interact seamlessly.